 Sponsored Popular Items

-[Chengdu Custom Tour] Oriental Buddha Capital + Leshan Giant Buddha + Suji Ancient Town [Buddhist Culture Journey] Best deals for [Chengdu Custom Tour] Oriental Buddha Capital + Leshan Giant Buddha + Suji Ancient Town [Buddhist Culture Journey].
-Departing from Chengdu, with hotel pick-up service in the city center, customizable itinerary available;The perfect integration of Buddhist culture and natural scenery allows visitors to appreciate artistic beauty while experiencing spiritual purification.;Pure play itinerary, optional private guide service, private guided tour Available from trip.com.
+[Chengdu Custom Tour] Oriental Buddha Capital & Leshan Giant Buddha & Suji – Guided Tour China [Chengdu Custom Tour] Oriental Buddha Capital + Leshan Giant Buddha + Suji Ancient Town [Buddhist Culture Journey] adds structure, local context and purposeful sightseeing to the itinerary.
+[Chengdu Custom Tour] Oriental Buddha Capital + Leshan Giant Buddha + Suji Ancient Town [Buddhist Culture Journey]: experience overview Departing from Chengdu, with hotel pick-up service in the city center, customizable itinerary available;The perfect integration of Buddhist culture and natural scenery allows visitors to appreciate artistic beauty while experiencing spiritual purification.;Pure play itinerary, optional private guide service, private guided tour Available from trip.com.
+This makes the experience a useful option when planning time…

 Quick take: Trip.com helps you compare prices across accommodations.
 Use it to shortlist hotels, then click through to confirm the final price, room type, and inclusions on the booking site.